-(2) The Minister may, by legislative instrument, determine that specified statements in specified monographs in the British Pharmacopoeia, the European Pharmacopoeia or the United States Pharmacopeia-National Formulary are exempt for the purposes of paragraph (b), (c) or (d) of the definition of standard in subsection 3(1).
+(2) The Minister may, by legislative instrument, determine that specified statements in specified monographs in the British Pharmacopoeia, the European Pharmacopoeia or the United States Pharmacopeia-National Formulary are exempt in relation to specified therapeutic goods for the purposes of paragraph (b), (c) or (d) of the definition of standard in subsection 3(1).
+The determination applies to those statements and monographs as in force from time to time.